Pain on the right side of the chest normally happens due to conditions that are not serious, such as too much stress, muscle strain or acid reflux.

 Various problems in the lungs can cause pain in the chest region, and it is especially felt with breathing.
 In addition to pain, there may also be coughing, shortness of breath, shallow breathing and fever.

 Lung problems are more common after chest injury (e.g. from a car accident) or in people who have chronic heart or pulmonary diseases.
+Learn more about the different health conditions that can cause lung pain.

 What to do: Chest pain due to problems with the lungs can be a sign of a serious problem such as pleurisy, pneumonia, pneumothorax, or even a pulmonary embolism.
 If you suspect you have a lung problem, proceed to the hospital immediately.
 Exams like a thoracic x-ray may be ordered to identify the cause and start appropriate treatment.